linode/docs/docs/guides/development/version-control/svn-vs-git/index.md

 - Provides limited offline capabilities.
 Everything operates on a centralized repository using a client-server approach.
 When contributors are offline and unable to access the server, they essentially lose the ability to contribute.
 This also entails a higher level of traffic to the main repository's server, since contributors are having to access it constantly.

 - Has a single point of failure with the centralized repository server.
-An issue occurring with the repository, such as data corruption, can have dire repercussions, since the repository does not get copied locally.
+An issue occurring with the repository, such as data corruption, can have dire repercussions since the repository does not get copied locally.

 ### Advantages of Git Over SVN

 Git stands out for allowing contributors to work locally and offline.
 SVN requires contributors to be connected to the main repository server, which essentially eliminates working offline.

-Git also out performs SVN when it comes to merging and conflict resolution.
+Git also outperforms SVN when it comes to merging and conflict resolution.
 Git has been designed for an open-source setting where numerous contributors may be working on the same parts of a codebase without knowing.
-So, Git has built up a robust system for resolving merge conflicts, making the process smoother and more reasonable.
+So, Git has built up a robust system for resolving merge conflicts, making the process smoother, and more reasonable.

 Distributing repositories gives Git the additional advantage of mitigating potential losses.
 SVN has a single point of failure in its centralized server.
 But Git, by having contributors clone the main repository, helps to reduce the risk should issues arise in the central repository.

 ### Advantages of SVN Over Git

 With everything being centralized, SVN makes it easier to manage contributions and contributors.
-Git does not include any restrictions to codebase access — a contributor who has access to the repository has access to all of the repository.
-SVN, on the other hand, provides granular control, allowing for limits on particular contributors down to the directory and file levels.
+Git does not include any restrictions on codebase access — a contributor who has access to the repository has access to all of the repository.
+SVN, on the other hand, provides granular control, allowing for limits on particular contributors down to the directory, and file levels.

 SVN also makes contributing easier.
-Git has robust conflict handling, but its system can often be daunting for new-comers and complicated for anyone.
-SVN boasts making the whole process more approachable, simplifying the path between a new feature and its merging into the trunk.
+Git has robust conflict handling, but its system can often be daunting for newcomers and complicated for anyone.
+SVN boasts of making the whole process more approachable, simplifying the path between a new feature and its merging into the trunk.

 SVN wins out on some performance considerations.
 It handles network traffic exceptionally well.
 So, while contributors may have to be connected to the server to complete work, the network load for this is managed efficiently.
 And SVN knows how to compress and store large binaries effectively.
 For teams that need that, SVN comes in far ahead.